 Another option is to supply third-party resellers with your products (a third-party/3P relationship), whereby the resellers make pricing, selection and inventory decisions.

-A third option is to set up your own third-party seller account, and sell direct to consumer on Amazon; this option gives your brand maximum control in making pricing, selection, and inventory decisions.
-As a result, this is our recommended option.
+Our recommended option is to set up your own third-party seller account, and sell direct to consumer on Amazon; this option gives your brand maximum control in making pricing, selection, and inventory decisions.

 Each option has consequences and limitations.
 If your brand has a minimum advertised pricing (MAP) policy, it is typically much easier to police that policy through third-party resellers than through Amazon 1P.
 With Amazon 1P often not restocking quickly enough to avoid stockouts or deciding to no longer carry the full catalog of the brand, you can be left with temporary or permanent stockout issues on portions of your catalog.
 If your brand is selling through other third-party sellers, strong and regular communication with those resellers should help to optimize proper selection and inventory coverage.
 Your brand, however, is still dependent on the reseller(s) to accomplish your selection and inventory goals.